Master of Science in Energy Engineering and Management

 - Light Technology Institute

-Participants without experience in the field of thermodynamics and/or fluid mechanics have to take part in the Crash Courses „Selected topics of electrical engineering" and "Thermodynamics and Fluid Mechanics”, taking place from November 9 to November 13, 2020 (Intake 2020).
+Participants without experience in the field of thermodynamics and/or fluid mechanics have to take part in the Crash Courses „Selected topics of electrical engineering" and "Thermodynamics and Fluid Mechanics”, taking place from November 8 to November 12, 2021.

-Participants without experience in the field of probability have to take part in the Crash Course “Probability and Statistics” taking place from November 13 to November 14, 2020 (Intake 2020).
+Participants without experience in the field of probability have to take part in the Crash Course “Probability and Statistics” taking place from November 12 to November 13, 2021.

 We highly recommend all applicants to participate in the courses to update their technical knowledge, as it might be the crucial factor for a successful degree at HECTOR School.